jingtaoh/Human-Shape-Cpp/README.md

 # Human Shape - C++

-This is the c++ implementation with OpenGL of displaying and manipulating statistical human body and shape model described in the paper [Building Statistical Shape Spaces for 3D Human Modeling](https://arxiv.org/abs/1503.05860) by [Leonid Pishchulin](https://scholar.google.de/citations?user=lECZKZsAAAAJ&hl=en) et al. Users can control the shape and posture of a human body by adjusting the shape and pose vectors from GUI.
+This is the c++ implementation with OpenGL of displaying and manipulating statistical human body shape and pose model described in the paper [Building Statistical Shape Spaces for 3D Human Modeling](https://arxiv.org/abs/1503.05860) by [Leonid Pishchulin](https://scholar.google.de/citations?user=lECZKZsAAAAJ&hl=en) et al. Users can control the shape and posture of a human body by adjusting the shape and pose vectors from GUI.